The Committee on Appointments and Promotions (CAP) is composed of 3 faculty, 3 staff, and no students (3-3-0).

 Election to the CAP

-Balloting for the nominations for the elected professors normally occurs during the November faculty meeting, and the election during the December meeting.
 Terms for the elected members of the CAP are for three years on a staggered basis.
 A full professor elected for the first time must commit to serving for a minimum of two years.
 Members are eligible for re-election.
-First 3 coordinators are not eligible to serve on the CAP for a period of 6 years following their service in this role.
+First 3 coordinators are not eligible to serve on the CAP for a period of six years following their service in this role.
 When a vacancy occurs, the eligible members of the faculty vote for two persons in the appropriate category.
 The three receiving the highest number of votes are then nominees for a run-off ballot where each eligible member of the faculty votes for each nominee ranked in order of preference.
-If any one of the three receives a majority of first-place votes, that candidate is normally appointed.
+If any one of the three receives a majority of first-place votes, that candidate is appointed.
 If no candidate receives a majority of first-place votes, then the candidate with the fewest first-place votes is dropped.
 The second-place votes on the ballots of the dropped candidate are then added to the first-place vote totals of the remaining two candidates.
-The two nominees receiving the highest number of votes then compose a panel from which the President designates one to fill the vacancy.
-Balloting for both preliminary nomination and election to the panel is in full faculty meeting, the outcome determined by those present and voting.
-If a vacancy occurs before the three-year term expires, a replacement is elected for a new term.
+The candidate receiving the highest number of first-place votes after this redistribution is then appointed.
+If a vacancy occurs before the three-year term expires, a replacement is elected for a new term, except in cases of a mid- year election, in which case the term is two and one-half years.